Table of Contents

 Sonny T. M. Lee

 Sonny was a Post-doctoral Scientist in our group between 05/2016 and 05/2018.
 He took the responsibility of leading the Fecal Microbiota Transplantation work in our lab.
 Sonny also was the driving force behind setting up the wet-lab component of our group.
-The last time we checked (which was in 2023), Sonny was an Assistant Professor of Microbial Ecology (http://www.the-lee-lab.com) at the Kansas State University, Division of Biology.
+The last time we checked (which was in 2024), Sonny was an Associate Professor of Microbial Ecology (http://www.the-lee-lab.com) at the Kansas State University, Division of Biology.

 Tom O. Delmont bio photo